MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Initialize disks

-Based on the resiliency option that you have selected, calculate the number of HDDs and SSDs required.
+Based on the resiliency option that you've selected, calculate the number of HDDs and SSDs required.
 Initialize the new disks that are attached to the server first, prior to adding the disks to the storage pool.

 >[!NOTE]
 > The disks that are more than 2 TB in size will be converted to GPT disks.